ELF-Lab/ParserTools/README.md

-# OjibweParser
+# ParserTools

-This is the respository for the collaboration between UBC, UAlberta, UMN, and CultureFoundry on building a parser/generator for Southwestern Ojibwe.
+This is the respository for the collaboration between UBC, UAlberta, UMN, and CultureFoundry on building a parser/generator for Odawa and Southwestern Ojibwe.
+It houses some auxiliary tools that are seaprate from the GiellaLT infrastructure such as scripts for generating yaml files from spreadsheets.